 In 1962, Cunard Eagle Airways' two new Boeing 707-420's replaced the turbo-prop in transatlantic service which included twice weekly flights over the route to Miami, achieving a 56% load factor.
-Observing the success, B.O.A.C. (later to become British Airways) contributed 70% of the capital and eight Boeing 707's to a new joint venture with Cunard Line which survived until 1966 when the transatlantic operations were merged into B.O.A.C., which became British Airways in 1974.
+Observing the success, B.O.A.C.
+(British Overseas Airways Corporation) contributed 70% of the capital and eight Boeing 707's to a new joint venture with Cunard Line.
+In 1966, the transatlantic operations were merged into B.O.A.C., which became British Airways in 1974.

 Sample one-way fares from Miami to London: First class $504; Day coach $298; All fares are in U.S. dollars.

 Go to Cunard Eagle Airways timetables or select schedules by aircraft below: